Copyright 2003

 Andy said that not only could he not bend his pitching elbow sufficiently to easily feed himself, he could not brush his teeth, comb his hair, wash his face and so on.
 I compared his pitching elbow’s flexion angle with his non-pitching elbow.
 His flexion angles differed dramatically.
 I suggested that we scientifically investigate this difference.
 Andy agreed to visit me at Michigan State University after the season.

-On January 15, 1975, Andy and I presented ourselves to Professor Bert M. Bez MD, the Chairman of the Division of Anesthesia in MSU's College of Osteopathic Medicine.
+a.
+Methodology On January 15, 1975, Andy and I presented ourselves to Professor Bert M. Bez MD, the Chairman of the Division of Anesthesia in MSU's College of Osteopathic Medicine.
 To prevent muscle action interference, Professor Bez bi-laterally anesthetized our brachial plexuses.
 (At the brachial plexus, cervical nerves' five (C5), six (C6), seven (C7), eight (C8) and thoracic nerve one (T1) intertwine to form the arm’s radial, median, ulnar, musculocutaneous and axillary nerves.
 The brachial plexus lies beneath the clavicle’s middle and the scapula’s coracoid process.)

 Using the Subclavian Perivascular Technique, Professor Bez bi-laterally administered 20cc of a 1% solution of Lidocaine (Xylocaine).
 Lidocaine anesthetized the motor nerves that stimulate the elbow flexors and extensors.
 Without muscle action, only skeletal structures could limit elbow flexion and extension.